 - There are 50 shared channels per Team and can be shared with 50 other Teams (excluding the parent Team)

 - Shared Channels are limited to 1,000 direct members.
+So, admins can generate shared channel membership report to know the members count.

 - Aside from Stream, Planner, and Forms, shared channels support tabs.